ugulsumaran/Polynomial-Regression-on-Ice-Cream-Sales-Data/README.md

 3. Model Implementation
 - Builds a Linear Regression baseline model
-- Creates a Polynomial Regression model using PolynomialFeatures and LinearRegression
+- Creates a Polynomial Regression model fitted for degrees 1 to 5 using PolynomialFeatures and LinearRegression
 - Uses a pipeline for cleaner model building

 4. Model Evaluation